nateforsyth/nateforsyth.github.io/_posts/2020-07-22-modernising-legacy-app-aspnet48-jwt-sql-efdatafirst-react-1.md

 - begun to encapsulate the Data layer of our application to separate it from the other layers of the application.
 - tested the API end points using Postman and have successfully retrieved data from the database.
 - implemented a basic View Model used to provide data within the API request body to our Controller that we can further validate.
-- implemented code to handle where data not found or properties from within a request body are invalid, and provided a relevant HTTP return Status Code.
+- implemented code to handle where data is not found or properties from within a request body are invalid, and provided a relevant HTTP return Status Code.

 Whew!
 This has been a long one!
 But we've set the stage for all articles that are to follow.